 What are the new rules?

-- employs healthcare workers and other eligible front-line staff who can get a coronavirus test through the national testing scheme during the current tax year to 5 April 2021; and/or
+- employs healthcare workers and other eligible front-line staff who can get a coronavirus test through the national testing scheme during the tax years 2020/2021 and 2021/22; and/or

-- provides coronavirus antigen testing kits to its employees, outside of the government’s national testing scheme, either directly or by purchasing tests that are carried out by a third party in the current tax year to 5 April 2021; and/or
+- provides coronavirus antigen testing kits to its employees, outside of the government’s national testing scheme, either directly or by purchasing tests that are carried out by a third party in the tax years 2020/21 and 2021/22;

-Furthermore, employers and their employees will temporarily not be liable to tax or NIC where an employer makes an advance payment to an employee for, or reimburses an employee for the cost of, a coronavirus antigen test.
+Furthermore, employers and their employees will temporarily not be liable to tax or NIC where an employer makes an advance payment to an employee for, or reimburses an employee for the cost of, a coronavirus antigen test during the 2020/21 and 2021/22.
 Strictly, for NIC purposes, this temporary measure only applies from 25 January 2021, but for payments for such tests made to employees during the 2020/21 tax year before 25 January 2021, HMRC will refrain from collecting the tax and NIC due.

 Are there any limitations?